Bot Traffic Detection

 Server-side bot detection

-Processing bot requests on the server is advantageous because it gives you more flexibility in a variety of settings and can be used by other services like Cloudflare or Varnish.
-It also allows you to identify malicious robot activity without any client-side rendering – which is useful for mobile devices where JavaScript may not always execute correctly, although DDoS attacks against your infrastructure will still affect clients since they share the same IP address.
-The downside to this approach is that it takes longer for requests to process, so analytics data could be delayed.
+Bot detection tools on the server are advantageous and offer some of the best bot detection software because they give you more flexibility in a variety of settings and can be used by other services like Cloudflare or Varnish.
+It also allows you to identify malicious robot activity without any client-side rendering – therefore, bot detection techniques are useful for mobile devices where JavaScript may not always execute correctly.

 Server-side solutions inspect access logs to look at what type of user agents are requesting content from your site; then they compare those user agent strings to known bots (or a database that contains information about known bots).